jigius/core-media-chunk/README.md

-# core-media-chunk
-Things related to data producing for various medias
+# Things related to data producing for various medias